TransIT AI

 BYOK bypasses Transit AI’s monthly budget — you pay the provider directly.
 Transit AI Cloud still records each BYOK call’s token counts and latency for your own usage view (/me shows totals) but the ”% of budget” indicator doesn’t apply because there’s no budget counter against a BYOK call.

-You’ll see two things on a BYOK call’s metadata:
+You’ll see one effect on a BYOK call:

-• Cost shows as $0 in your Transit AI usage display (we don’t see what the provider charged you).
+• Cost shows as $0 in your Transit AI usage display, because the AI provider billed your own account directly.
+(We don’t see what the provider charged you.)

 What’s never stored